 Picador Guest Professor in the winter semester of 2021/22

-Don Mee Choi was the Picador Guest of Honor in the summer semester of 2019.
-We are delighted that she will be taking over the Picador Guest Professorship this winter semester!
+Don Mee Choi was the Picador Guest of Honor in the summer semester of 2019 and the Picador Guest Professor in the winter semester 2021/22!

 Born in Seoul, South Korea, Don Mee Choi is the author of DMZ Colony (Wave Books, 2020), which won the 2020 National Book Award.
 It was also the finalist for the 2021 T.S.
 Eliot Four Quartets Prize.
 Her other books include Hardly War (Wave Books, 2016), The Morning News Is Exciting (Action Books, 2010), and several pamphlets of poems and essays.
 She has received the 2021 MacArthur Fellowship, the 2021 Guggenheim Fellowship for Poetry, 2019 International Griffin Poetry Prize for her translation of Kim Hyesoon’s Autobiography of Death (New Directions, 2018), 2019 DAAD Artists-in-Berlin Fellowship, 2016 Lannan Literary Fellowship, 2012 & 2019 Lucien Stryk Translation Prize, and 2011 Whiting Award for Poetry.
 Choi’s poetry incorporates photos by her father, a war photographer, and other visual and archival materials in order to explore the overlapping histories of Korea and the US.
 More of Choi’s books, translations, and interdisciplinary arts projects can be seen on her website.

-At American Studies at University Leipzig, she will be teaching two classes in the winter term of 2021/22.
+At American Studies at University Leipzig, she taught two classes in the winter term of 2021/22.

 Don Mee Choi in conversation with Uljana Wolf and Sung Un Gang